 Be sure to have alerts enabled for replies and direct messages, as the site moderator (that’s me) may ask you to clarify location or ID.

 *** New rule: in light of Twitter’s harsher new restrictions, tweeting with multiple borough hashtags is prohibited.
 This means that if you use #birdbx in a tweet you cannot use any other of the other bird alert hashtags such as #birdcp.
-You may post a given tweet to ONLY one borough’s alerts, even if you do so after a time delay.
-Violators will be blocked immediately. ***
+My software will reject such tweets.
+You may post a given tweet to ONLY one borough’s alerts, even if you do so after a time delay. ***

 - Whimbrel at Orchard Beach parking lot puddle #birdbx